This article is part of The Ascender, the Highrise platform for articles and resources.

 • By encouraging long-term introspection, developmental coaching helps clients become self-aware.
 While this is common in other styles, developmental coaching takes it to another level.

-• Excellent is great for career transitions.
+• This style is great for career transitions.
 Those who go through developmental coaching become resilient and will likely face change with confidence.
-Development encourages life-long learning.
+Developmental coaching also encourages life-long learning.

 • This coaching style requires time and commitment.
 Clients looking for solutions to immediate problems might opt for other coaching styles.